Model Preparation#

 Loaded and compiled

-This state is achieved when one or more devices are specified for a model object to run on (ov.CompiledModel), allowing device optimizations to be made and enabling inference.
+This representation is achieved when one or more devices are specified for a model object to run on (ov.CompiledModel), allowing device optimizations to be made and enabling inference.

 For more information on each function, see the OpenVINO workflow page.